aiven/devportal/docs/products/redis/concepts/ssl-connectivity.rst

 Not every Redis client supports SSL-encrypted connections.
 In such cases, you would have to turn off SSL to use these clients, which is allowed but **not recommended**.
-You can use one of the following option to disable SSL
+You can use one of the following option to disable SSL.

 Set up ``stunnel`` process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to keep SSL settings on database side, but hide it from the client side, you can set up a `Stunnel process <https://www.stunnel.org/index.html>`_ on the client to handle encryption.
+If you want to keep SSL settings on database side, but hide it from the client side, you can set up a ``stunnel`` process on the client to handle encryption.

 You can use the following ``stunnel`` configuration, for example ``stunnel.conf``, to set up a ``stunnel`` process.
 ::